 I could have been a drug-laced hippie but I link addictions to failure.

-I think disco sucks, but I know The Grateful Dead were a ‘dance band’.
+I think disco sucks, but I know The Grateful Dead were once known as a ‘dance band’.

-I’m smart and intelligent yet unreasonably stupid in matters of love and family.
+I’m smart and intelligent yet unreasonably stupid in matters of love and family and relationships.